 4. Advanced Anatomy & Physiology with a grade of B- or better

-5. Test of Essential Academic Skills (TEAS) score at the “Proficiency level” (58% or higher).
+5. Test of Essential Academic Skills (TEAS) score at the “Proficiency level”.
 Please refer to the website for additional information.

 6. Basic Nursing Assistant completed.

 7. Attendance at a mandatory informational meeting.
 Student must attend a petion meeting within (12) months prior to the week they petition.
-Check the BTC website for dates and time.
+Check the BTC website for dates and times.

 If you completed any of the general education classes (Written Communication, General Anatomy & Physiology, and Advanced Anatomy and Physiology) prior to Fall 2012 and passed with a "C" you're grandfathered in as an acceptable minimum.
 After fall 2017, you will NO LONGER be grandfathered in and will have to have a "B-" or higher on all the courses stated above.

 C. Petition Dates and Petition Form